-The country's top casual restaurants for 2019 will be announced at the 2019 Eat Out Mercedes-Benz Best Everyday Eateries.
+The country's top casual restaurants for 2019 were announced at the 2019 Eat Out Mercedes-Benz Best Everyday Eateries.

-The top names in each category for each province are determined by a two-step process.
-Star ratings given by the public on eatout.co.za and the Eat Out app from 1 October 2018 to 31 July 2019 are tallied.
-The restaurants that receive a large volume of high scores from fans will be visited by Eat Out's professional critics, who will give their own ratings.
-Final results are based on a 50-50 composite score from the public and the critics.
+The top names in each category for each province were determined by a two-step process.
+Star ratings given by the public on eatout.co.za and the Eat Out app from 1 October 2018 to 31 July 2019 were tallied.
+The restaurants that received a large volume of high scores from fans were visited by Eat Out's professional critics, who gave their own ratings.
+Final results were based on a 50-50 composite score from the public and the critics.

 Eat Out fans directly influence the results with their star ratings when they review a restaurant on the site and the Eat Out app.
 Stars are awarded from one (poor) to five (excellent), for food and drinks, ambience and service.
 The restaurants with the highest average star rating in each category in each province for the period are eligible to win.
 As in 2018, each shortlisted restaurant will be visited and rated by an Eat Out critic.
 Final scores will be based on a 50-50 composite rating determined by the public and the critics.